 Each year, in Bucharest, there’s an event a lot of advertising & PR agencies are waiting for.
 This year has been the first year when the PR companies were allowed to participate and participate, indeed!
 On the 15th of May, it happened again, also in Bucharest.

-Although I have not been so active in participating in events lately, this one I couldn’t stay away from.
-As usual, for the readers who know my covering style in events, I will present you in a step-by-step critical analysis of what my impressions were, what and where happened.
+Although I have not been so active in participating in events lately, I couldn’t stay away from this one.
+As usual, for the readers who know my covering style on public events, I will present you with a step-by-step critical analysis of my impressions, what, and where it happened.

 Basic stuff… or something like it :)

 First of all, the list.
 Ahhh, the list.
 Of course, some are big names.
 Others were not so known (to me).
 As I couldn’t take a tour of all the agencies, I had to pick.
 So the first step was elimination.
 So I took each of the 19 places on the map, with the corresponding websites.

 1. Energiea.
 I don’t know what it is.
-I didn’t have a link.
+Unfortunately, I didn’t have a link.
 Too bad.
 Next!

 2. Propaganda.
 Static page.
 WTF?!?
 Too bad.
 Next!

 3. Jazz [gif ?].
 Static page.
 This is lame.
 Too bad.
 Next!

 4. Smart Corporation Group ].
 I didn’t get too much distinction or information from the website.
-Besides that, strangely enough, the address where the event took place is different from all the three addresses for headquarters in Bucharest.
+Besides that, strangely enough, the address where the event took place differs from all three addresses for headquarters in Bucharest.
 Why host at a different address from the ones at “contact”?
 It didn’t make sense.
 Too bad.
 Next!